carlcs/craft-revmanifest/readme.md

-# Rev Manifest plugin for Craft
+# Rev Manifest plugin for Craft CMS

 A Craft plugin to look up a static asset's filename in an asset revisioning manifest like the one [gulp-rev][1] outputs.